live and invest in panama report

 If you start an active business in Panama, with sales in Panama to Panama residents, then that income would be taxable in Panama, as would any related personal compensation you receive.

-In either case, your salary up to the annual Foreign Earned Income Exclusion limit (US$101,300 for 2016) can be excluded for U.S. income tax purposes.
+In either case, your salary up to the annual Foreign Earned Income Exclusion limit (US$128,200 for 2025, adjusted annually for inflation) can be excluded for U.S. income tax purposes.
 The key is that it be truly earned income.

 Lief Simon, Director of Overseas Property Alert, Founde of Simon Letter, and Founder, of Global Property Advisor